AnchalPandey29/Kanets/README.md

 # KANETS INDIA
 Developing a responsive and interactive educational website for a client, featuring a clean UI, user-friendly navigation, and essential sections such as courses, contact, and admissions.
-Integrated dynamic content, animations, and modern design practices to enhance user engagement and deliver a seamless learning experience.
+Integrated dynamic content, animations, and modern design practices to enhance user engagement and deliver a seamless learning experience..

 ### Screenshots